 In VM synthesis, base VMs cannot be updated without invalidating corresponding overlays (i.e. overlays created using the base VM).
 To provide a secure and stable system, regular system updates (or patches) are necessary.
 However, every system update requires a recreation of overlays and a distribution of these overlays to mobile devices.
 The other option is to provision cloudlets with multiple sets of base VMs in order to keep supporting legacy overlays.
 This contradicts the original idea of an easy-to-deploy cloudlet that is general enough to host many applications.

 Application virtualization enables the cloudlet host to provide operating systems that can be updated without affecting the execution of virtualized applications.
 This remains true as long as the updates do not conflict with the application virtualization runtime environment itself.
 The application virtualization runtime environment prevents such conflicts by relying only on very basic OS functionality.

+Application virtualization therefore supports system patches better than VM synthesis.

 Range of Offload-Ready Applications